sja-thedude/sja-thedude/README.md

 ## Educational Qualifications
 I have Completed :
   - Bachelors in Computer Application!
-  - Professional Diploma in Mobile App Development distinction!
+  - Professional Diploma in Mobile App Development with distinction!
   - Advanced Diploma in Web Development with distinction!
   - Advanced Diploma in Web Design with distinction!
   - Master in Computer Application with GPA of 3.84/4!